 We encourage contact from the general public in relation to problems or enquiries about fire hydrants.

-If you would like to report an issue with a fire hydrant, or would like information about hydrants, please click here for our on-line report form.
+If you witness illegal use or would like to report an issue with a fire hydrant, please click here for our on-line report form.